 A poorly designed or manufactured product can cause catastrophic injuries or even the wrongful death of a loved one.

 If you've been injured by faulty equipment, a defective automobile or part, or another product, you may be eligible to recover compensation with the help of a product liability attorney.

 Why should you hire a lawyer at Bowles & Verna LLP?

 A Long-Standing Firm

 Choose an Experienced Product Liability Attorney

-Examples of potential product liability claims include:
+Examples of potential product liability claims our firm can handle include:

-A product liability case may stem from a manufacturing defect or a design defect.
-Proving a design defect means demonstrating that a product was not engineering to recommended specifications.
 Bowles & Verna LLP welcomes the opportunity to evaluate your case.
 We can tell you whether your potential product liability case is likely to bring a settlement or verdict large enough to cover investigation costs and legal fees, with money left over to compensate you for your injuries.